carlasanchez99/IgBlast/README.md

-Pipeline for the automated Igblast seuqences analysis
+Pipeline for the automated Igblast sequences analysis